Claus von Stauffenberg: In the resistance, 1943–1944

 Kuhn became a prisoner of war of the Soviets after the 20 July plot.
 He led the Soviets to the hiding place of the documents in February 1945.
 In 1989, Soviet leader Mikhail Gorbachev presented these documents to German chancellor Dr. Helmut Kohl.
 The conspirators' motivations have been a matter of discussion for years in Germany since the war.
 Many thought the plotters wanted to kill Hitler in order to end the war and to avoid the loss of their privileges as professional officers and members of the nobility.

 On D-Day, 6 June 1944, the Allies had landed in France.
-Stauffenberg, like most other German professional military officers, had absolutely no doubt that the war was lost.
+Stauffenberg, like most other German professional military officers, felt certain the war was lost.
 Only an immediate armistice could avoid more unnecessary bloodshed and further damage to Germany, its people, and other European nations.
 However, in late 1943, he had written out demands with which he felt the Allies had to comply in order for Germany to agree to an immediate peace.
 These demands included Germany retaining its 1914 eastern borders, including the Polish territories of Wielkopolska and Poznań.

 Other demands included keeping such territorial gains as Austria and the Sudetenland within the Reich, giving autonomy to Alsace-Lorraine and even expansion of the current wartime borders of Germany in the south by annexing Tyrol as far as Bozen and Meran.
 Non-territorial demands included such points as refusal of any occupation of Germany by the Allies, as well as refusal to hand over war criminals by demanding the right of "nations to deal with its own criminals."
 These proposals were directed to only the Western Allies – Stauffenberg wanted Germany to retreat from only the western, southern, and northern positions, while demanding the right to continue military occupation of German territorial gains in the east.